Dimencia/DU-Audio-Sharp/README.md

 # DU-Audio-Sharp
-A copy of ZarTaen's logfile based audio framework, but in C# - easier setup and finer control
+A copy of ZarTaen's logfile based audio framework, but in C# - easier setup and finer control, in theory.
+Though I think at this point they are functionally identical, so use whichever one you want

 ZarTaen's framework found here: https://github.com/ZarTaen/DU_logfile_audioframework